synonymdev/slashtags/specs/slashtags-derivation.md

 With the slashtag, one can generate and verify ed25519 signatures.

-### Default slashtag
+### The default slashtag

 Some applications might want to utilize a slashtag without a name.
 In this case, the **`name`** variable can just be empty.
-The implementation would be as follows:
+The JavaScript Sodium implementation is as follows:

 ```js
 sodium.crypto_generichash_batch(seed, [NS, Buffer.from('')], pk);
 ```

-Synonym's [Bitkit wallet](https://github.com/synonymdev/bitkit) currently leverages the default slashtag and associates it with a hyperdrive and also uses it within authentication.
+## Slashtags in the SDK

+Any new instance of the SDK allows for specification of a primary key.
+From this primary key, you can then create one or more slashtags (**`const slashtag = new sdk.slashtag([name])`**).
+Without specifying the name, you will obtain the default slashtag.

+The slashtag's private key can be set as the main key for a corestore.
+The main hyperdrive associated with the corestore will, then, have the same private and public key as the slashtag (to be exact, the index drive of the hyperdrive will have the same private and public key).
+You can, then, derive subsequent hyperdrives associated with different keypairs.
+Any of these hyperdrives are private, as long as you do not distribute the public key or the discovery key.

 ## Test vectors